SSPHA Board Members

 Arkansas State Hospital (501) 251-6381.
 James.Scoggins@dhs.arkansas.gov

-Linda G. Williams is the Hospital Administrator/CEO at Northeast Florida State Hospital (NEFSH), the largest civil, public mental health hospital in the state.
-With 613 beds, NEFSH operates under the purview of the Florida Department of Children and Families.
-Ms. Williams has been employed at NEFSH for over 28 years, serving in various executive, managerial and administrative capacities.
-Appointed as the Administrator in 2019, she holds the distinction of being the first female Hospital Administrator of the 64-year-old facility.
-Ms. Williams possess a Bachelor of Arts in Business Administration from Talladega College and a Master of Science in Management from Troy University.
-She is also a Certified Public Manager, Six Sigma Green Belt, former Florida Sterling Examiner and a member of Delta Sigma Theta Sorority, Inc.
+Linda G. Williams is the policy administrator for the state-operated, mental health treatment facilities in Florida.
+She has been employed with the state for over 30 years, serving in various executive, managerial and administrative capacities.
+Ms. Williams holds the distinction of being the first female Hospital Administrator of Florida’s largest civil facility.
+She possesses a Bachelor of Arts in Business Administration from Talladega College and a Master of Science in Management from Troy University.
+She is also a Certified Public Manager, a Six Sigma Green Belt, a former Florida Sterling Examiner and a member of Delta Sigma Theta Sorority, Inc.

 Charles Li , Regional Hospital Administrator